geleto/cascador-ai/README.md

 ### Ensuring Type-Safe Outputs with `schema`

-The `schema` property validates the final output of a renderer, guaranteeing that the produced data conforms to a specific structure.
+The `schema` property validates the final output of a component, guaranteeing that the produced data conforms to a specific structure.
 This is crucial for building reliable, predictable data pipelines.

--   **Applies to**: Renderers that produce structured JSON data (`ObjectGenerator`, `ObjectStreamer`, `Script`, `Function`).
+-   **Applies to**: Components that produce structured JSON data (`ObjectGenerator`, `ObjectStreamer`, `Script`, `Function`).
--   **Usage**: Provide a Zod schema in the configuration to validate the renderer's return value.
+-   **Usage**: Provide a Zod schema in the configuration to validate the component's return value.
 -   **Benefit**: This is the core of reliable structured data generation, ensuring the final object is always valid and strongly-typed.

 ```typescript